What Is Crawl Budget?

 Why is Crawl Rate Limit Important

-This concept is some differences compared to the crawl budget.
+This concept has some differences compared to the crawl budget.
 The crawl rate limit defines the number of simultaneous connections that Googlebot uses to crawl sites and the time it takes before fetching another page.
 You should note that Google focuses on the user experience.
 The Googlebot, therefore, uses the crawl rate limit.
 This limit prevents sites from being overrun by the automated agents to the extent that the human users find it hard to load a site on their web browsers.

 Some factors will affect the crawl rate.
 Some of them include: